W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{Probabilistic approaches to Conformal Field Theory}

-The probabilistic interpretation in terms of a Gaussian Free Field of the formal path integral~\eqref{eq:free_boson} is at the heart of the recent mathematical works aimed at studying in a rigorous way the so-called \textit{Liouville theory}, first introduced in the physics literature by Polyakov in 1981~\cite{Pol81}.
-Initiated by David, Kupiainen, Rhodes and Vargas in 2014~\cite{DKRV}, this mathematical program has led to major breakthroughs in the mathematical understanding not only of Liouville theory but more generally of two-dimensional CFT.
-In particular this series of works allowed for a rigorous derivation of the conformal bootstrap procedure~\cite{KRV_loc,KRV_DOZZ,GKRV}, Segal's axioms~\cite{GKRV_Segal} and a better understanding of Virasoro conformal blocks~\cite{BGKR}.
-On a similar perspective considerable progress has been made over the past few years on the mathematical understanding of boundary Liouville theory, with for instance the rigorous derivation of the structure constants of the theory~\cite{ARS,ARSZ} and a first step towards the mathematical implementation of the conformal bootstrap procedure~\cite{GRW}.
+The probabilistic interpretation in terms of a GFF of the formal path integral~\eqref{eq:free_boson} is at the heart of the recent mathematical works aimed at studying in a rigorous way \textit{Liouville CFT}~\cite{Pol81}.
+Initiated by David, Kupiainen, Rhodes and Vargas in 2014~\cite{DKRV}, this mathematical program has led to major breakthroughs such as a rigorous derivation of the structure constants of Liouville CFTs~\cite{KRV_DOZZ, ARS, ARSZ} (building on the approach proposed in~\cite{Teschner_DOZZ, FZZ, Hos, PT02}) and more generally a mathematical implementation of the conformal bootstrap procedure~\cite{KRV_loc,GKRV, GRW} (see also~\cite{Teschner_revisited}).
+These works have implications beyond Liouville CFT as they allow for a deeper comprehension of CFT, as exemplified by the derivation~\cite{GKRV_Segal} of Segal's axioms~\cite{Seg04} and the better understanding of Virasoro conformal blocks~\cite{BGKR} it allows for.

-In addition to these probabilistic approaches towards Liouville theory there has been growing interest in the mathematics community for models that enjoy, in addition to conformal symmetry, another level of symmetry referred to as $W$ or \textit{higher-spin} symmetry.
-The analogs of Liouville theory in this context are given by Toda CFTs, whose algebras of symmetry are no longer given by the Virasoro algebra but rather \textit{$W$-algebras}.
-Likewise a mathematical approach to these models~\cite{Toda_construction,Toda_bord} based on the probabilistic interpretation of Equation~\eqref{eq:Phi_intro} led to the rigorous derivation of some of the predictions made in the physics literature for the $\g=\sl_3$ Toda CFT~\cite{Toda_OPEWV, Toda_correl1, Toda_correl2}, the simplest instance of a Toda CFT for which the algebra of symmetry strictly contains Virasoro algebra.
+Conformal invariance can be supplemented by an additional level of symmetry, often referred to as $W$ or \textit{higher-spin} symmetry (discussed in more details in the next subsection).
+The analogs of Liouville theory in this context are Toda CFTs, whose algebras of symmetry are no longer the Virasoro algebra but rather \textit{$W$-algebras}.
+A mathematical approach to these models~\cite{Toda_construction,CH_construction} based on the probabilistic interpretation of Equation~\eqref{eq:Phi_intro} led to the rigorous derivation of some of the predictions made in the physics literature~\cite{FaLi1} for the $\g=\sl_3$ Toda CFT~\cite{Toda_OPEWV, Toda_correl1, Toda_correl2}, the simplest instance of a Toda CFT for which the algebra of symmetry strictly contains Virasoro algebra.